Programs and Activities

 Short Story Competition

 Unleash the writer in you!
-The theme for the 2016 Short Story Competition was: 'Townsville, its stories, people and places.'
+The theme for the 2017 Short Story Competition is: 'Family, food, fun - pick one, two, or use all three!'
 Visit the short story competition page to read stories from this year's winners.
 Three age categories available are Children, (8-12 years), Young Adult (13-17 years) and Adults (18+).
+Same prize for each of the three categories: 1st prize – Ipad mini; Runner-up - $100 Mary Who voucher.

 Tropical Energy Saver Toolkit